HLT-ISTI/LeQua2022_scripts/Readme.md

 to generate predictions for the test samples, and to submit a prediction file.
 Note that the ground truth prevalence values of the test samples will not be made available until the competition finishes.
-The following script illustrates how to iterate over test examples and generate a valid submission file.
+The following script illustrates how to iterate over test samples and generate a valid submission file.

 ```